foogunlana/interview/interviews/webdev0618.md

 First, containerise your application so it is easy to build, test, deploy and scale (if necessary) with few commands and in any host or environment.

-Next, write a command line tool or command that adds a new user to the user database from outside of the container.

-Finally, add one more forms to the application search page.
-One for commodities, in which the user could enter a commodity name and a price in Naira - e.g. "oil" and "50.3".
+Finally, add one more form to the application search page.
+One for commodities, in which the user could input a commodity name and a price in Naira to the database - e.g. "oil" and "50.3".
 Now your search bar should search for both the articles and the commodities, and it should present results in the same list in order of relevance.

 ## **Technical Questions**

+Please keep your answers brief.
+Maximum of a couple of paragraphs.

 - What part of your existing codebase needs the most improvement and how would you improve it if you had time.
 - How would you divide the tasks above amongst multiple developers collaborating through Git?
 How many developers do you think would be necessary?